Manmohan Mahapatra

-Manmohan Mahapatra (ମନମୋହନ ମହାପାତ୍ର, 10 November 1951 – 13 January 2020) was an Odia filmmaker, director, producer, and writer.
-He won eight consecutive national film awards for his films Nishita Swapna, Majhi Pahacha, Tired Afternoon, Neeraba Jhada, Seeta Raati, and Bhinna Samaya, among others.
+Manmohan Mahapatra (10 November 1951 – 13 January 2020) was an Odia filmmaker, director, producer, and writer.
+He won eight consecutive national film awards for his films Nishita Swapna, Majhi Pahacha, Klanta Aparanha, Neeraba Jhada, Seeta Raati, and Bhinna Samaya, among others.

 His first film Seeta Raati made in 1976 was the first Odia film to be screened at international film festival in 1982.